ncyxie/Notepad-DOT/README.md

 **Update is taking long, due to school and because update will be huge.**

-**Find, Find Next, Replace functions might be there at next update.**
+**Find, Find Next, Replace functions might be there at next update.d**

 ## Introduction